douggal/advent-of-code-2022/README.md

 ### Day 20

+No go, but it works with test data.
+I did not realize there are duplicate numbers in the input data.

+I find the instructions are not clear to me.
+The example has no duplicates but the input cypher text has duplicate numbers.
+Do all the numbers equal to nth item move at the same time, or one by one in order?
+To me it's not clear what to do.

 At first it appeared the LinkedList<T> in C# .NET Base Class Library would be ideal.
 But on reconsideration a List<T> with its Insert() method seemed easier to use.
 The LinkedList<T> doesn't seem to allow arbitrary "pointer" to a node.
 There's no index